michielbdejong/website/documents/nlnet-grant.md

 ###  1.4. perspectives for further development of this innovation and/or other technologies

-As more and more people are concerned by their privacy and ownership of data, we see more and more projects in this area trying to solve this issue.
+As more and more people are concerned by their privacy and data ownership, we see more and more projects in this area trying to solve this issue.
 Most of them are software based, but without the service in mind.
 We see that more and more people are interested.
 So in term of development, this is a really interesting area to focus on.
 And so the ultimate goal is for every people have their freedom box at home.
 In the mean time, as it is still complicated for most of the people, we offer them to do it.

 We believe that redecentralising Internet is the most important mission we have today.

-###  1.1. relevance for nlnet's mission
+###  1.5. relevance for nlnet's mission

 We believe writing software to make Internet a better place is nice.
 But it is worthless the effort if nobody is willing to host them.
 We offer to solve this challenge.
-Hosting Free and Open Source Software is the way to help people (not just geeks) escape mass surveillance, and getting back ownership over their data.
+Hosting Free and Open Source Software is the way to help people (not just geeks) escape mass surveillance, and getting back data ownership.

 ## 2. Existing work by others